techmania-team/techmania-docs/English/track.tech_specification.md

 * `backingTrack`, `backImage`, and `bga` are optional.
 Write "" if there is none.
 * `waitForEndOfBga` and `playBgaOnLoop` are `true` or `false`.
 * Check the tooltips in the editor for explanations on BGA offset, wait for end of BGA, first beat offset and Beats Per Scan.
+* When using the legacy ruleset, the time windows and HP deltas (if existing and not empty) in `legacyRulesetOverride` will override the corresponding values in the legacy ruleset.
+Refer to the [Ruleset](Rulesets.md) page for an explanation of these parameters.
+	* There is no in-game UI for this feature.

 # BPM event